0xPARC/0xparc-intro-book/easy/src/intro.typ

 this "second generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.

-Programmable cryptography has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
-Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of programmable cryptography.
-The friction that is forming right now, as theory meets reality, is both exciting and enlightening.

 == Ideas in programmable cryptography

 Our work presents programmable cryptography through specific topics in (to the